ashish-aa/faithConnect-DiscordBot/README.md

 node index.js
 ```

-Commands
-User Commands
+## 5. Commands
+1. !hey

+Sends a DM to the user asking for their location to register.
+Listens for the user's reply in the DM.
-1. !register <location>
+2. !register <location>

-This command allows a user to register their location.
+Registers the user with a location in the MongoDB database.

 Example:

 !register UK

-This will register the user with the location UK in the MongoDB database.
-2. !findUsers <location>
+3. !find <location>

-This command allows users to search for other users in a specific location.
+Searches for Discord channels associated with a location and sends a list of channels.

 Example:

-!findUsers UK
+!find UK

-This will return a list of users who have the location UK registered.
-3. !joinChannel <location>
+4. !join <location>

-This command allows users to request to join a location-based channel.
-If the user’s location matches the channel’s location, they will be added automatically.
-If not, the bot will send a request to an admin for approval.
+Sends a request to join a channel associated with a location to the admin for approval.

 Example:

+!join UK

+5. !approve <user_id> <location>

+Grants the user access to channels associated with a location after admin approval.

+Example:

+!approve 123456789012345678 UK

+6. !search <location>

+Searches for users registered in a specified location and mentions them.

+Example:

-!joinChannel UK
+!search UK

+7. !remove_from_channel <channel_name>

+Removes the user from a specified channel.

+Example:

+!remove_from_channel uk-channel

+8. !mylocation

+Displays the user's registered location and lists other users in the same location.

+Example:

+!mylocation

 This will either add the user to the UK channel if the locations match or request admin approval.